 2. I need a buffer time between working and writing so that I can get myself into the right mindset to write.
 This usually means I work, eat/read and then focus on writing.

 3. Maybe surroundings shouldn’t matter, but for me, they do.
-I need to be comfortable, warm and not at my regular desk (too many distractions).
+I need to be comfortable, warm, and not at my regular desk (too many distractions).

-4. Setting a word count goal is great motivation.
+4. Setting a word count goal is a great motivation.
 The first day I sat down to write, I beat my goal, and it was great motivation to jump right back into it the next day.